koto-lang/koto/crates/cli/docs/language_guide.md

 ### Iterator Consumers

-Iterators can be also be _consumed_ using functions like [`.to_list()`][to_list] and [`.to_tuple()`][to_tuple], allowing the output of an iterator to be easily captured in a container.
+Iterators can also be _consumed_ using functions like [`.to_list()`][to_list] and [`.to_tuple()`][to_tuple], allowing the output of an iterator to be easily captured in a container.